berlyozzy/js-nvidia-drivers-check/README.md

 # Examples

 Examples below use information from a [DxDiag file](https://support.microsoft.com/en-us/windows/open-and-run-dxdiag-exe-dad7792c-2ad5-f6cd-5a37-bf92228dfd85) as input.
-It can be, however, replaced with simple dropdown/s on the front-end.
+It can be, however, replaced with a simple dropdown/s on the front-end.

 ```
 ------------------